The gorgeous interior photography shots you see in magazines may seem impossible to achieve as a photographer, but they’re not!

 If you see enough growth, consider outsourcing the editing of your interior shots.
 Then you can focus on client relations and improving your photography skills with actual interior shoots.

 For many, though, the editing remains in-house, and we handle it ourselves.
 There are lots of options for automating HDR.
-But the automated methods are often sub-par for an interior design photography.
+But the automated methods are often sub-par for interior design photography.
 Automated processes for HDR often don’t result in a natural and high-end look.
 And this is what architectural photography clients expect for their investment.

 When doing the manual layering, you’ll most likely be working in Photoshop.
 But there are other options out there such as Capture One.